linode/apl-core/README.md

 <a href="https://redkubes.com/live-otomi-demo-env/"> 🚀 See Otomi live on Digital Ocean 🚀</a>
 </p>

-`Otomi` brings a PaaS experience to your Kubernetes cluster without the constraints and abstractions of traditional PaaS offerings like OpenShift, Cloud Foundry and Heroku.
+`Otomi` brings a PaaS experience to Kubernetes without the constraints and abstractions.
 No more reinventing the wheel when building and maintaining your own K8s based (developer) platform.

 ![Otomi features](https://github.com/redkubes/otomi-core/blob/main/docs/img/otomi-features.gif)